-Awarding body/institution Glyndŵr University Teaching institution (if different to above) Details of accreditation by a professional, statutory or regulatory body N/A What Type of accreditation does this programme lead to?
-N/A Is accreditation in some way dependent on choices made by students?
-N/A Final award/s available BA (Hons) Degree BA Ordinary Degree Diploma of Higher Education Certificate of Higher Education Award title Families and Childhood Studies JACS 2 Code X300 UCAS code X162 Relevant QAA subject benchmark statement/s Early Childhood Studies Other external and internal reference points used to inform the programme outcomes Links to a range of local and national partnership agencies within the child, family and education sectors Mode/s of study Full-time Part-time Language of study English with a proportion being available in Welsh Date at which the programme specification was written or revised Updated August 2012

-Criteria for admissions to the programme

-Entry for the programme will be in accordance with institutional requirements for undergraduate admissions.
+Awarding body/institution Glyndŵr University - Teaching institution (if different from above) Details of accreditation by a professional, statutory or regulatory body NA What Type of accreditation does this programme lead to?
+NA Is accreditation in some way dependent on choices made by students?
+NA Final award/s available BA (Hons) BA Ordinary Diploma of Higher Education Certificate of Higher Education Award title Education and Childhood Studies JACS2 Code X300 UCAS code X310 Relevant QAA subject benchmark statement/s Early Childhood Studies Education Studies Benchmarks Other external and internal reference points used to inform the programme outcomes Links to a range of local and national partnership agencies within the child, family and education sectors.
+Mode/s of study Full-time Part-time Language of study English with a proportion being available in Welsh Date at which the programme specification was written or revised Updated August 2012 Criteria for admissions to the programme Entry for the programme will be in accordance with institutional requirements for undergraduate admissions.
 Due to the nature of the programme, those applying for places would need to demonstrate a commitment to work within the Education and / or Families and Childhood Studies areas.
 This can be established by showing appropriate academic achievement and demonstrating the possession of knowledge and experience.